 Yoga is truly the gift that keeps on giving.
 Give it to yourself… or to others you care about, or both.

-Use one of these generous introductory deals to give it a try.
+Start with any of these generous introductory deals

-NON-BEGINNER yoga deal: get 14 days unlimited non-beginner classes for $29.
-Learn more.
+If you’ve done yoga recently, the NON-BEGINNER yoga deal gets you 14 days unlimited non-beginner classes for just $29.